AelinXYZ/AELIPs/content/aelips/aelip-12.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-This AELIP proposes to formalise a policy for usage and changes to AELIN’s Treasury.
+This AELIP proposes to formalise rules for usage and changes to AELIN’s Treasury.
 This AELIP is an improvement over currently approved AELIP-2, section “Treasury Management”

 ## Abstract